-So, you’ve been asked to be someone else’s attorney under a power of attorney.
+So, you’ve been asked to be someone’s attorney under a power of attorney.
 Managing someone else’s affairs isn’t something to be taken lightly.
-Learn what to consider when deciding whether you want to take on this responsibility.
+Learn what to consider when deciding whether to take on this responsibility.

 What you should know

 A power of attorney is a legal document.
 With it, an adult can choose to give someone they trust the power to look after their financial and legal affairs.

 Your family member or friend may feel you’re the right person to take this on.
 You might be asked to do everyday tasks like paying bills or depositing cheques.
 They can also ask you to do more complex tasks like investing money or selling assets.

 In this scenario, you would be called the attorney.
 Here, the word attorney doesn’t mean lawyer.
 It simply means the chosen decision-maker.